hf-laboratories/Copilot_Instructions_initiated_workflows/readme.md

-# Copilot Workflows - WIP
+# Copilot Workflows

-This is a work in progress.
+All project documents are now fully functional.

-Currently functional workflow tasks:
+Currently available workflow tasks:

-Generate
+- Generate

-Currently functional Bones Generator Targets:
+Currently available Bones Generator Targets:

-README.md
+- README.md
+- CHANGELOG.md
+- CONTRIBUTING.md
+- LICENSE
+- API documentation
+- Architecture diagrams
+- Deployment diagrams
+- User guides
+- Developer guides

 This project demonstrates how to use Copilot-driven workflows to automate project documentation and file generation.
-The workflow system can generate standard documentation files, API docs, diagrams, and guides for your project.
+The workflow system can generate and maintain all standard documentation files, API docs, diagrams, and guides for your project.
+All generated documents are now fully functional and ready for use.

 ## Introduction